Docs

 This hello world uses an example with one employee and one shift to demonstrate the process of requesting and retrieving a solution from Timefold’s Employee Shift Scheduling model.

-In the example, Ben is a security guard who works the night shift at a medical clinic.
+In the example, Beth is a security guard who works the night shift at a medical clinic.

 1.1.
 Prerequisites